AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/generate-slides.md

    ![Generate slides with the default theme](assets/generate-slides-default-theme.png)

 1. (Conditional) Select **[!UICONTROL Upload template]** if your slide presentation needs to match a corporate theme.
 This option requires that you upload a custom template and apply your custom styles.

+   The most recent custom template you upload is stored locally in your browser cache, and is available when generating future slide presentations.

    ![Generate slides with a custom template](assets/generate-slides-upload-template.png)